Introduction: Beyond Social Media

 Hungarian civil society groups had used social media sites to mobilize on the streets in real-time against a threat to the Internet.
 Once on the street, they raised their digital devices toward a new witness to the entire affair: a small quadcopter that captured footage to be uploaded to the Internet the following morning, complete with a DJ Shadow soundtrack and a call to further action.
 That event was one of several, as emboldened crowds saw in our videos something they didn’t see in the newspapers.

 These events protests attracted the international media.
 They also got the government’s attention.
 In the face of this surprisingly strident display of solidarity and determination, Orban caved, dropped the tax policy, and the movement declared a victory.
 Later Tautis did the math.
 He estimated that about 60,000 people took to the streets, virtually three and a half percent of the city’s 1.7 million residents.
 While it may not sound like much, 3.5% is actually a magic number.
-Conflict theorists Erika Chenoweth and Maria Stephan contend that protestors’ demands are met when they are both large and nonviolent.
+Conflict theorists Erika Chenoweth and Maria Stephan contend that protestors’ demands are met when they are both large and nonviolent.4 How large do nonviolent protests need to be?
+Drawing on an impressive array of data Chenoweth and Stephan suggest about 3.5% of a population on the streets, nonviolently, usually does the trick.

 Civil society technology: Beyond social media